mongodb-university/realm-template-apps/other/edge-server/client/README.md

 # Edge Server with MongoDB Node.js Driver

-This example todo application demonstrates using Edge Server with a MongoDB Driver.
+This example todo application demonstrates using Atlas Edge Server with a MongoDB Driver.
 It uses the [MongoDB Node.js Driver](https://www.mongodb.com/docs/drivers/node/current/)
 in an Express server application to connect to Edge Server.
 It has a React frontend for performing CRUD operations.